samir-/Real-time-Checkers-game-Chat-/README.md

 - Multiple users can join a game by each entering a  username on website .
 - Users can type chat messages to the chat room.
-- A notification is sent to all users when the opponent .
+- A notification is sent to all users when the opponent is connected and ready to play .